mivek/MetarParser/README.md

 The application contains numerous enumerations to represent data.

 - CloudType: to represent the type of cloud.
 - CloudQuantity: to represent the amount of clouds.
 - Intensity: to represent the intensity of a meteorological phenomenon.
 - Descriptive: to represent the description of a meteorological phenomenon.
 - DepositType: to represent the type of deposit on a runway.
 - DepositCoverage: to represent the percentage of the runway covered by the deposit.
 - DepositThickness: to represent the thickness of the deposit.
 - DepositBrakingCapacity: to represent the braking capacity on the runway.
 - Phenomenon: to represent a phenomenon.
+- RunwayInfoTrend: to represent the visibility trend on a runway.
 - WeatherChangeTime: to represent a trend.
 - TimeIndicator: to represent the time of the trend.

 ### Classes